climate-service-center/git-tutorial/part_03/README.md

 # Part 3 - Create your own science project!

 Part three is about creating and hosting your science project on Github.
-We have created a simple structure for a science project in the form of a python package that provides a function `add_one`.
-You can use this as a starting point, build upon it and add more functions!
+We have created a simple structure for a science project in the form of a python package that provides a module `main.py` with the function `add_one`.
+You can use this as a starting point, build upon it and add more modules and functions!
 For more information, please also check out the official [packaging user guide](https://packaging.python.org)!
 But for now, let's start simple:

 ## Tasks